gincoat/gincoat.github.io/docs/validation.md

 - the tag `binding` indicates the validation rules.

 ### Execute the validation
-to execute the validation you simply need to bind the request data to your struct using the method `ShouldBind(&var)`, or if you are sure what is the type of content of the request, you can use the proper method which is one of these 'ShouldBind(&var)', ShouldBindJSON(&var), ShouldBindXML(&var), ShouldBindQuery(&var), ShouldBindYAML(&var), ShouldBindHeader(&var).
+To execute the validation you simply need to bind the request data to your struct using the method `ShouldBind(&var)`, or if you are sure what is the type of content of the request, you can use the proper method which is one of these ShouldBindJSON(&var), ShouldBindXML(&var), ShouldBindQuery(&var), ShouldBindYAML(&var), ShouldBindHeader(&var).
 As you can see all these methods a pointer to a declared variable of the type of your struct.
 If validation failed, an error will be returned, here is an example of how we can bind and validate the request data to the above struct
 ```go